WestDoorDryEYE/e2e-Azure-data-project/README.md

-# e2e-Azure-real-time-project

 # End-to-End Azure Data Engineering Project

-This project demonstrates a real-time Azure Data Engineering pipeline using the modern medallion architecture.
+This project is a practical, real-time implementation of a complete data engineering pipeline on Microsoft Azure.
+It uses the modern medallion architecture and could tools on Azure to manage data from raw ingestion to curated analytics.

 ##  Technologies Used
 - Azure Data Factory (ADF)